Creating your Odin account (Wealth managers)

 To summarise:

-- KYC/AML checks at the Legal Entity level later on in the process, confirming that the individual/business that is investing is verified and legitimate
+- KYC/AML checks at the Legal Entity level, confirming that the individual/business that is investing is verified and legitimate

 What This Means in Practice